Croussos7/Big_Data_Project/README.md

 4. Execution

-Do not rerun the training or saving model script.
+Do not rerun the training or the saving artifacts script.
 The model should be saved in the denoted bucket.

 b) *Run the Publisher* =>
 Starts streaming market data (e.g. SPY).